NCEMS/pre-summit-foss/docs/01_intro_open_sci.md

 3.  **Infrastructure school**: primarily focused on the platforms, tools, and services necessary to conduct efficient research, collaboration, and communication
 4.  **Public school**: primarily concerned with societal impact of scholarly work, focusing on engagement with broader public via citizen science, understandable scientific communication, and less formal communication
 5.  **Measurement school**: primarily concerned with the existing focus on journal publications as a means of measuring scholarly output, and focused on developing alternative measurements of scientific impact

-6. **Compliance school**: government, universities, and granting agencies have embraced Open Science and are mandating some elements (e.g., data sharing with publications)
+Government, universities, and granting agencies have embraced Open Science and [are mandating some elements (e.g., the Nelson Memo)](https://www.whitehouse.gov/wp-content/uploads/2022/08/08-2022-OSTP-Public-access-Memo.pdf)}target=_blank}

 <figure markdown>
   <a href="https://library.oapen.org/bitstream/handle/20.500.12657/28008/1001989.pdf" target="blank" rel="fecher_friesike">![fecher_friesike](assets/five_schools.png){ width="700" } </a>